 Incessant on becoming a mainstay of the skater footwear production industry, the brand made skater shoes with a high-rise design, very similar to its predecessor’s silhouette.
 First to make its appearance was the Nike SB High Dunk Pro Paul Brown.
 Although it failed to stun skaters back then, it is notable that this shoe’s resale price now ranges from $500-$800.

 2004 was the year when the SB Dunk finally made major noise as the brand decided to seek the help of professional skaters.
 With the help of Paul Rodriguez and Lewis Marnell’s expertise and stamp of approval, Nike’s footwear became more appealing and was later on perceived as skate worthy.

-Since then, skaters as well as sneakerheads, saw the SB Dunk Low and High as a skate staple, not to mention a wardrobe essential.
-Built to perform well on the park and look great on the streets, this shoe’s prominence in the market remains to date.
+Since then, skaters, as well as sneakerheads, saw the SB Dunk High and Low as a skate staple, not to mention a wardrobe essential.
+Built to perform well in the park and look great on the streets, this shoe’s prominence in the market remains to date.

 - The mesh tongue and perforated toe cap enhance the shoe’s breathability.